thatlarrypearson/vehicle-telemetry-system/README-rpdc.md

 Configuring a WIFI Access Point on a Raspberry Pi 4 running ```Debian 12 bookworm``` is tricky because, in release 12 of Raspberry Pi OS, network configuration was dramatically changed to a new configuration subsystem called [Network Manager](https://networkmanager.dev/).
 More rough spots need to be smoothed out. **Beware - documentation regarding how to create a WIFI access point found on the Internet refers to the old way of configuring networks.**

 Follow the instruction found in [Configuring Raspberry Pi WIFI/Hotspot/Router](docs/wifi-hotspot-router.md).
-Once you have a hotspot up and running,
+Be sure to document your WIFI hotspot configuration as the information may be required in future steps.

 the weather station needs to be reconfigured/configured to work with the in-vehicle hotspot.
 Follow the instructions provided by [WeatherFlow](https://tempest.earth/).